Skip to content

 Key Takeaways

-• Predator offers a much larger product lineup with 29 models compared to Cummins' 5.
+• Predator offers a much larger catalog with 29 models versus Cummins' 5, but higher quantity does not correlate with higher quality here.

 Top Model Matchups